kmugrage/gocd.github.io/_posts/2014-06-05-using-go-cd-with-custom-certificates.md

 author: Sachin Sudheendra
 ---

-The following post will help you setting up [Go](http://www.go.cd) to use your custom certificate instead of the self-signed certificate that Go ships with.
+The following post will help you setting up [GoCD](http://www.go.cd) to use your custom certificate instead of the self-signed certificate that GoCD ships with.

 Note: This post is a copy of the one available [here](http://sachinsudheendra.github.io/2014/03/08/using-go-cd-with-custom-certificates.html)